(We get asked these questions a lot, so don't be afraid to ask if your answer's not here)

 You are probably familiar with the concept of heat rising and cold falling and we use that phenomenon to regulate the temperature of our wine and beverage coolers.
 The top zone is your cold zone and the bottom zone is your warmer zone.
 That’s not a typo.
 It seems counterintuitive, but in a wine cooler the cooling mechanism is in the upper zone so we want the cold air to fall into the lower zone and push the warm air from the lower zone up into the cooling mechanism located in the upper zone.
 With continual cold air falling and warm air rising we are creating a circular air flow pattern between the 2 zones that helps to keep them both balanced.

-Your wine or beverage cooler will operate efficiently at ambient temperatures between 85° and 45° Fahrenheit.
+No, you cannot use your wine or beverage cooler outdoors.
+Your wine or beverage cooler will operate efficiently at ambient temperatures between 85° and 95° Fahrenheit.
 Outside these temperatures and your wine or beverage cooler will not cool very well.
-The short answer is no, don't try to use it outdoors

-Yes, individual shelves are removable which will create additional space for larger bottles.
+Yes, individual shelves are removable, which can create additional space for larger bottles.

-Yes, we use low profile metal shelves that give us additional space between the shelves above and below it.
+Yes, our wine coolers can fit larger bottles.
+We use low profile metal shelves that give us additional space between the shelves above and below it.
 This creates extra space the helps larger bottles like pinot noir and chardonnay to fit well.

 That smell is mostly stale air mixed with a new plastic odor.
 This will go away quickly once you plug in the appliance and start circulating the air inside.
 You can also clean the inside with a mixture of mild detergent and water and a little baking soda.